Toryt/allen/doc/AllenRelation.md

 b**, that expresses complete uncertainty; and the combination of 0 basic relations.

 For IA, given 13 basic relations, we get 8192 (= 2<sup>13</sup>) possible _general relations_.
 The set of general
-relations is equivalent to the power set of the basic relations.
+relations is isomorph to the power set of the basic relations.
 The 13 basic relations are an _orthogonal basis_ for all possible general relations, seen as elements.

 This includes the _full relation_ **i<sub>1</sub> (pmoFDseSdfOMP) i<sub>2</sub>** (comparable to **a = b ∨ a > b ≝ a ≥
 b** with points), which expresses the maximum uncertainty about the relation between two intervals.
 The _full relation_